ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/channel-form/overview.md

 - Server-side validation.
 - Handles AJAX requests and can output responses in JSON.

+NOTE: See the [template generator](control-panel/template-manager.md#template-generators) for the channel form in ExpressionEngine 7.5+.

 ## Basic Usage

 TIP: Please visit the [Examples](channels/channel-form/examples.md) page to see a variety of implementations.